-5012F This form is not required.
-Complaints may be submitted ting/Intake Form for Employees in any manner noted in Policy 5012.
-The form may be used by the tor to document allegations.
-School Date Employee's name • Who was responsible for the harassment of or incident(s)?
-Describe the incident(s) • Date(s), time(s), and place(s) the incident (s) occurred.
-Were other individuals involved in the individual(s) and explain their cident(s)? yes no roles.
-Did you take any action in response to the If yes, what action did you take?
-Were there any prior incidents? yes If so, describe any prior incidents
+Elementary 50121 Sexual Harassment Reporting/In This form is not required.
+Complaints may be submitted in any man Title IX Coordinator to docu nner noted in Policy 5012.
+The form may be used by the School Date Employee's name Who was responsible for the harassment or incide ent(s)?
+Describe the incident(s) • Date(s), time(s), and place(s) the incident(s) occu erred.
+Were other individuals involved in the incident(s).
+If so, name the individual(s) and explain their roles. )?
+Did anyone witness the incident(s)? yes If so, name the witnesses. no Did you take any action in response to the incider If yes, what action did you take? nt? yes no Were there any prior incidents? yes no If so, describe any prior incidents.
+Signature of complainant Retaliation is prohibited by federal law and district policy.
+Tremain confidential in accordance with law and policy.
+The identity of the individual signing this form w